 I want to thank everyone involved for inviting me to be with you today.
-As might become abundantly clear during my presentation, I am quite passionate about this topic, and have been increasingly orienting both my professional and personal life towards thinking through, and designing from, the notion of patchwork.
+As might become abundantly clear during my presentation, I am quite passionate about this topic, and have been increasingly orienting both my professional and personal life towards thinking through, and designing from, the concept of patchwork.

 I will also preface my comments today by stating clearly that I view the recent upsurge in interest in the notion of patchwork as an exciting opportunity to collaborate rather than compete (in any sense) with those who are already well on their way to making important contributions to this conversation.